Edoardoba/test/create_a_card.md

 Once you have created a Data card by using one of the available methods, we offer the possibility to highly customize it according to your style and to your requirements.
 With Askdata you can create different types of content within a Data Card, matching your needs with extreme neatness and enhancing your data experience. <br/>
 </br>
-When you enter a card that has just been created, you will be presented two sections:
+When you enter a card that has just been created, you will be presented two sections by default:
 * Data Card header
 * Natural Language query
 DA SISTEMARE